 Step 13: You might see the erasing process getting stuck, so when the erase bar is reaching the end and it gets stuck, place iPhone in DFU state and use iTunes to perform the restoration.
 After the restart, sign in using the Apple ID the iPhone was erased with.

 After all these steps, you’ll no longer have an iCloud activation lock.
 The iCloud account will be removed from the device.
 Therefore, a new iCloud account can be added to the device to use the iCloud backup function.

-NOTE: These steps should only be used if there’s a valid reason for you to disable Activation Lock.
+NOTE: These steps should only be used if there’s a valid reason for you to disable Activation Lock on your iPhone, iPad or iPod Touch.
 If you’re using a stolen device, legal course of action can be taken against you.